moveit/moveit_tutorials/doc/planning_scene_monitor/planning_scene_monitor_tutorial.rst

 Planning Scene Monitor
 ==================================

-The :planning_scene_monitor:`PlanningSceneMonitor` is the recommended interface for maintianing an up to date planning scene.
+The :planning_scene_monitor:`PlanningSceneMonitor` is the recommended interface for maintaining an up to date planning scene.
 The relationship between :moveit_core:`RobotState`, :planning_scene_monitor:`CurrentStateMonitor`, :planning_scene:`PlanningScene`, :planning_scene_monitor:`PlanningSceneMonitor`, and :planning_interface:`PlanningSceneInterface` can be really confusing at first.
 This tutorial aims to make clear these key concepts.

 RobotState
 ----------